-The artist finds her paintings and art works in the collections of over hundreds of private customers, govt. and private institutions including the fashion design institutes.
-She is on the top of favourites list of many leading architects and interior designers of central India.
+The artist finds her paintings and artworks in the collections of hundreds of private customers, govt. and private institutions including the fashion design institutes.
+She is on the top of the favorites list of many leading architects and interior designers of central India.

 Click here to browse through Suruchi Jamkar’s collection of works on Artflute.